 BaoBao Chen 陳玟臻

-Having negotiated, booked, planned and tour-managed several successful international concert tours across Europe, the USA, Asia and Oceania, involving up to 13 artists from 8 countries, whilst releasing a music album, creating this interactive website and bringing a feature film to screen, at 31, BaoBao now finds herself as one of Taiwan’s most respected producers of cross-cultural film and music projects.
+Having negotiated, booked, planned and tour-managed several successful international concert tours across Europe, the USA, Asia and Oceania, involving up to 13 artists from 8 countries, whilst releasing a music album, creating an interactive website and bringing a feature film to screen, BaoBao now finds herself as one of Taiwan’s most prominent producers of cross-cultural arts projects.

 With a B.A. in Business Management from YuanZe University in Taiwan, BaoBao has realised Small Island Big Song project from the grassroots up, fundraising through crowdfunding, philanthropic bodies and arts grants along with initiating the project’s Fair Trade Music structure and recognition of Intangible Cultural Heritage.

-As a vivid storyteller and fluent in English and Mandarin, she has a social media following of 150K+, and has been invited to present at TEDx, APAP - NYC, WOMEX, FestPac - Guam, Peace Boat - Japan, World Stage Design, Taipei Arts Festival - Taiwan, Green School - Bali, Stanford University, Boston University, University of Iowa City, and numerous film and music festivals.
+As a vivid storyteller and fluent in English and Mandarin, she has a social media following of 150K+, and has been invited to present at TEDx, APAP - NYC, WOMEX, FestPac - Guam, Peace Boat - Japan, World Stage Design, Taipei Arts Festival - Taiwan, Green School - Bali, Stanford Univ, Boston Univ, and numerous film and music festivals.

 She was brought up by a vegan family on an organic farm and was a member of the Roots and Shoots program of the Jane Goodall Foundation.
 It was her skills in arts management and her love for nature that founded Small Island Big Song.
 She has been instrumental in the project’s success to date and is busy at the laptop right now laying the future pathways.